 So what is the Turing test?
 For those less familiar with this test, the Turing test has become the benchmark used to test the artificial intelligence of machines.

-In the intimidation game, there are 3 or more players, 1 interrogator and the participants.
+In the imitation game, there are 3 or more players, 1 interrogator and the participants.
 The interrogator has to guess which of the participants are human and which are machines by asking them a series of questions.

 For a device or program to pass the Turing Test, the interrogator should not be able to reliably say which is human or machine.